qualcomm/qsdk-buildutils/docs/board_setup.md

 *	USB to UART adapter	(https://www.cadyce.com/shop/cables-adapters/usb-2-0/ca-us9/)
 *	Ethernet cable
 *	Host PC to connect the UART and Ethernet cable to.
+*	TFTP Server installed in Host PC
 *	UART settings should be 115200 8N1
+*
-## Requirements for Board Recovery
+## Additional Requirements for USB Based Board Recovery
 *	USB A to A cable with the VCC pin cut
 *	Windows PC
-*	The needed Software are listed in the USB EDL recovery section.
+*	The needed Software are listed in the [USB EDL](usb_edl.md) recovery section.

 ## The Setup
         +-------------------+                +----------------------+